Check out our gin cocktails here...

 A simple, refreshing gin cocktail from Bourne and Hollingsworth Buildings restaurant.
 Just mix gin with Creme de Peche, a little Earl Grey tea and some lemon juice to make one of our favourite alcoholic ice teas.

-Whip up this delicious clementine cocktail in just 5 minutes to delight your guests.
+Whip up this delicious clementine cocktail in just five minutes to delight your guests.
 Dry gin, crème de cassis and clementine is the perfect sweet and sour combination.

 Gin and cucumber is a classic British combination.
 This simple cocktail from Valentine Warner makes a great, refreshing pre-dinner drink for the summer months.